 Buddy Holly, Ritchie Valens and the Big Bopper (1959)

 Immortalized by Don McLean’s song “American Pie” as “The Day the Music Died,” the crash of a Beechcraft Bonanza on February 3, 1959, took the lives of 22-year-old Buddy Holly (“Peggy Sue”), Ritchie Valens (17) and J.P.
 Richardson (“The Big Bopper,” who was 28).
-Shortly after taking off from the airport in Clear Lake, Iowa, on a flight to Fargo, North Carolina for a show in nearby Moorhead, Minnesota, the single-engine airplane encountered bad weather and crashed in a cornfield.
+Shortly after taking off from the airport in Clear Lake, Iowa, on a flight to Fargo, North Dakota, for a show in nearby Moorhead, Minnesota, the single-engine airplane encountered bad weather and crashed in a cornfield.
 All aboard, including the 21-year-old pilot, Roger Peterson, died.
 Valens, whose big hit was “La Bamba,” got a seat on the airplane after winning a coin flip with guitarist Tommy Allsup.
 Waylon Jennings, then a member of Holly’s band, gave up his seat to Richardson, who was sick.
 The investigation blamed pilot Peterson, who was not prepared for the weather he encountered on the flight.

 Patsy Cline (1963)